uvarc/rc-learning/content/notes/biopython/index.md

 **Basic Steps:**

 1. Provide an email address.
-This is requird! `Entrez.email = "your@somewhere"`.
+This is required! `Entrez.email = "your@somewhere"`.
 2. Use an [E-utility](https://www.ncbi.nlm.nih.gov/books/NBK25497/) to get a __handle__ for the data of interest, e.g. `handle = Entrez.esearch(...)`.
 3. Use __handle__ to read or parse data with `handle.read()` or `handle.parse()`.
 4. Close the __handle__ with `handle.close()`.